+In January 2013, Dairyland Power Cooperative received settlement proceeds from a lawsuit it filed against the United States Government and decided to refund 50% of the total settlement back to its member cooperatives.
+The portion of the settlement proceeds received in 2013 by the Cooperative totaled \$1,069,031 and was recorded as a regulatory liability.
+The Cooperative intends to use the regulatory liability to offset costs as part of the future process of setting rates.
 In 2016, Dairyland Power Cooperative received \$73.5 million of settlement proceeds from a lawsuit it filed against the United States Government and decided to refund approximately \$47.6 million of the total settlement back to its member cooperatives.
-The portion of the settlement proceeds received in 2017 by the Cooperative totaled \$2,657,267 and \$1,657,267 and was recorded as a regulatory liability.
+The portion of the settlement proceeds received in 2017 by the Cooperative totaled \$2,657,267 and \$1,657,267 was recorded as a regulatory liability.
 The remaining \$1 million was recorded as non-operating margins in 2017.
 The Cooperative intends to use the regulatory liability to offset costs as part of the future process of setting rates.
-The Cooperative recognized \$500,000 of this deferral during the year ended December 31, 2018.
+The Cooperative recognized \$500,000 of these deferrals during the years ended December 31, 2019 and 2018.

 In 2018, the board resolved to defer \$988,484 of the Cooperative's revenue to offset anticipated service costs in future periods.
 The deferral will be recognized over a four-year period starting in 2019 and going through 2022.
+The Cooperative recognized \$249,621 of this deferral during the year ended December 31, 2019.